-This website was developed by SAFE's Disability Services Program in Austin, Texas, with the assistance of parents and professional stakeholders throughout the state.
-Funding was provided through the Children’s Justice Act Grant program by the Texas Center for the Judiciary.
+SAFE's Disability Services Program in Austin developed this website with the help of parents and professional stakeholders throughout Texas.
+The Texas Center for the Judiciary provided funding through the Children’s Justice Act Grant program.

-Information on this website is based on feedback from a 13-member state-wide Advisory Council, SAFE staff, consultants, and 131 stakeholders from across the state of Texas who responded to an online survey about what types of information could help them respond to and investigate abuse, assault, and neglect against children with disabilities.
+Information on this website is based on feedback from a 13-member state-wide Advisory Council, SAFE staff, and consultants.
+In addition, 131 stakeholders from across the state of Texas responded to an online survey about what types of information could help them respond to and investigate abuse, assault, and neglect against children with disabilities.

 What Do People Need to Know?